 by Mike Ratliff

-12 Since we have such a hope, we are very bold, 13 not like Moses, who would put a veil over his face so that the Israelites might not gaze at the outcome of what was being brought to an end.
-14 But their minds were hardened.
-For to this day, when they read the old covenant, that same veil remains unlifted, because only through Christ is it taken away.
-15 Yes, to this day whenever Moses is read a veil lies over their hearts.
-16 But when one turns to the Lord, the veil is removed.
-17 Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.
-18 And we all, with unveiled face, beholding the glory of the Lord, are being transformed into the same image from one degree of glory to another.
-For this comes from the Lord who is the Spirit.
-(2 Corinthians 3:12-18 ESV)
+12 Therefore having such a hope, we use great boldness in our speech, 13 and are not like Moses, who used to put a veil over his face so that the sons of Israel would not look intently at the end of what was fading away.
+14 But their minds were hardened; for until this very day at the reading of the old covenant the same veil remains unlifted, because it is removed in Christ.
+15 But to this day whenever Moses is read, a veil lies over their heart; 16 but whenever a person turns to the Lord, the veil is taken away.
+17 Now the Lord is the Spirit, and where the Spirit of the Lord is, there is liberty.
+18 But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as from the Lord, the Spirit.
+2 Corinthians 3:12-18 (NASB)

-1 I therefore, a prisoner for the Lord, urge you to walk in a manner worthy of the calling to which you have been called, 2 with all humility and gentleness, with patience, bearing with one another in love, 3 eager to maintain the unity of the Spirit in the bond of peace.
-(Ephesians 4:1-3 ESV)
+1 Therefore I, the prisoner of the Lord, implore you to walk in a manner worthy of the calling with which you have been called, 2 with all humility and gentleness, with patience, showing tolerance for one another in love, 3 being diligent to preserve the unity of the Spirit in the bond of peace.
+Ephesians 4:1-3 (NASB)

 All in Christ are in union with Him.
 This union is the product of a creative act by God.
 If we meditate on this we must come away seeing that this is a mystery.
 Why?
 We were dead in our trespasses and sins yet those of us in Christ are now alive in Him.
 The power to make this so is the same as that which raised our Lord Jesus Christ from the dead.
 Our Lord is raised from the dead and we no longer behold Him.
 The same can be said for the union Christians enjoy with Him.
 We cannot observe this or inspect it.
 It is mysterious, but it is real.
 We see the evidence of it in our transformation from fleshly people to Christlike disciples.